[ Updated Feb 17, 2023 ]

-While John Wanamaker has been credited with uttering these words in the late 1800’s, he may as well have said them yesterday.
+While John Wanamaker has been credited with spitting out these words in the late 1800s, he may as well have said them yesterday.

 Why?
 Because 100+ years later the collective marketing industry still hasn’t quite figured out how to track and optimize their performance with data.

-And while everyone’s talking about marketing data and being data-driven, there’s a surprising lack of resources explaining how to get started with the exact kind of marketing analytics that might eventually help you identify which half of your marketing budget is wasted.
+And while everyone’s talking about data-driven marketing, there’s a surprising lack of resources explaining how to get started with the exact kind of marketing analytics that might eventually help you identify which half of your marketing budget is wasted.

 After investing ~25 minutes into reading this piece, you’ll be able to: